-At Katy Dental Experts in Katy, TX, we are dedicated to helping our patients achieve and maintain a healthy smile; however, unfortunately, on certain occasions, the dental extraction of a tooth may be necessary.
+At Katy Dental Experts, we are dedicated to helping our patients achieve and maintain a healthy smile; however, unfortunately, on certain occasions, the dental extraction of a tooth may be necessary.
 When other treatment options have failed, or your condition is severe enough, it can actually impact your teeth’s health and even your gums; therefore, a tooth extraction may be required for the good of your overall oral health.
-These situations in which a tooth extraction may be necessary include:
+These situations in which a tooth extraction procedure may be necessary include:

 Wisdom teeth are another common reason our patients require teeth extractions.
 More often than not, wisdom teeth do not come in properly, often becoming impacted or affecting surrounding teeth.
-In these situations, the extraction of wisdom teeth is highly recommended.
+In these situations, wisdom teeth removal is highly recommended.
 Wondering if your wisdom teeth may be problematic?
 Contact our Katy dental practice to schedule an evaluation appointment with our tooth extraction dentist.

 After the dental extraction of your tooth (or teeth), we will discuss post-extraction care.
 It is important not to disrupt the healing process or increase bleeding.
 A missing tooth can have an impact on not only the appearance of your smile but also the functionality; we will also discuss treatment options available to restore the missing tooth.